Everything You Need to Know About Your Home’s Roof

 - Shingle cap – A specially made shingle that is placed at the roof’s peak to cover and protect the seam where courses of shingles meet.

-How Long Does a Roof Cost?
+How Much Does a Roof Cost?
 And How Long Will It Last?

 When installing a new roof on your home you want a roof that is both affordable and durable.
 Hi Tech can provide valuable guidance on roofing materials as well as installation costs.